Request Assessment

 customer_revenue_minus_gross_margin_divided_by_churn_rate

-21. Net Promoter Score (NPS)
+30. Net Promoter Score (NPS)

-The Net Promoter Score measures how likely someone would be to recommend your company to others on a 1–10 scale.
+The Net Promoter Score measures how likely someone would recommend your company to others on a 1–10 scale.
 Using this customer satisfaction metric, you can easily identify how loyal your customers are and divide them into three categories: promoters (9+), passives (7–8), and detractors (0–6).

 Checking your NPS regularly allows you to identify ways to improve your product or service.
-NPS and “Net Promoter Score” are registered trademarks of Bain & Company, Inc., Satmetrix Systems, Inc., and Fred Reichheld.

-22. Growth marketing
+31. Growth marketing

 Growth Marketing is the process of designing and conducting experiments to optimize and improve the results of a target area.
 If you have a certain metric you want to increase, growth marketing is a method you can utilize to achieve that.

-Growth marketing can be applied across your business to areas referenced within the acronym AAARRR (sometimes referred to as pirate metrics) which stands for Awareness, Acquisition, Activation, Revenue, Retention and Referral.
+Growth marketing can be applied across your business to areas referenced within the acronym AAARRR (sometimes referred to as pirate metrics) which stands for Awareness, Acquisition, Activation, Revenue, Retention, and Referral.
 By improving these categories of metrics, you can grow over time.

 Tech and Revenue Operations

-23. Tech stack (software stack)
+32. Tech stack (software stack)

 It also includes any integrations and servers you need to operate the platforms in tandem.

-24. CRM
+33. CRM

 CRM (customer relationship management) software is more than a contact database; it's a sales acceleration tool that identifies business insights and analytics.
 It's a comprehensive and easily accessible platform that houses the sales process.

-The main feature associated with CRM software is its ability to hold contact information, such as names, phone numbers, emails and other records related to a given contact.
+The main feature associated with CRM software is its ability to hold contact information, such as names, phone numbers, emails, and other records related to a given contact.
 It can associate individual contacts with their companies so salespeople can track their interactions with every stakeholder.

-Popular examples include HubSpot, Salesforce and Zoho.
+Popular examples include HubSpot, Salesforce, and Zoho.

-25. CMS
+34. CMS

-A CMS (content management system) is a software that allows marketers to create, design, host, edit, manage and track the performance of all of their website content.
+A CMS (content management system) is a software that allows marketers to create, design, host, edit, manage, and track the performance of all of their website content.

-Popular examples include HubSpot, WordPress and Squarespace.
+Popular examples include HubSpot, WordPress, and Squarespace.

-26. Marketing automation
+35. Marketing automation

 In a nutshell, marketing automation refers to software that is designed to automate your marketing tasks.
 It's centered around nurturing leads through the buying process by leveraging targeted content that addresses your prospect's needs when they want it.
-Basically, you're sending them information based on their behavior which is much more powerful than just blasting out emails to everyone.
+You're sending them information based on their behavior which is much more powerful than just blasting out emails to everyone.

-Overall, marketing automation software allows marketers to streamline various tasks, boost their overall efficiency, draw key insights and drive ROI.
+Overall, marketing automation software allows marketers to streamline various tasks, boost their overall efficiency, draw key insights, and drive ROI.

-27. Marketing operations
+36. Marketing operations

 Marketing operations is everything that happens in your marketing automation and CRM platforms to enable the delivery of the right message at the right time to people who are interested in your products and services.

-28. Sales operations
+37. Sales operations

 Like marketing operations, it lives behind the scenes, supporting your sales team’s execution of strategy and objectives.

-29. Services operations
+38. Services operations

-It includes implementation, management and adoption of CRMs, ticket management, automated campaigns, product usage, knowledge base content and customer feedback.
+It includes implementation, management, and adoption of CRMs, ticket management, automated campaigns, product usage, knowledge base content, and customer feedback.

-30. Revenue operations (RevOps)
+39. Revenue operations (RevOps)

 The Sales and Marketing Funnel

-31. Top of the funnel (ToFu)
+40. Top of the funnel (ToFu)

 Even though the flywheel has arrived, the funnel still represents how you turn prospects into customers.
 The top of the funnel refers to the first stages of the buying process.
 During this stage, buyers are becoming aware that they have an issue and are looking for more information.
 Whether it's subscribing to a blog or watching a video, you want to have helpful content that prompts visitors to take the desired next steps.

-32. Middle of the funnel (MoFu)
+41. Middle of the funnel (MoFu)

 The middle of the funnel represents the middle stage of the buying process.
 Buyers have identified that they have a problem and are continuing to do more research; however, now they are looking at content, such as a case study, that brings your business in as a solution to the problem they are trying to solve.